JuFlajollet/project5-yoga-app/README.md

 > mvn clean test

-You can also create run configurations on a test class if you only want to run these specific tests.
+You can also create a run configuration on a test class if you only want to run its specific tests.

 ### Front e2e tests